To add content, ask questions.

 - Know vs. Meet/Familiar with: to know

-A clarification on the difference between “know,” “meet,” and “be familiar with” in English, focusing on usage and meaning.
+Explanation of the difference between "know," "meet," and "be familiar with," including usage rules, examples, and tips for correct usage.

 - Ask vs. Request: to ask